drummonds/bytestoneblog/content/about.md

 ## About Yourself

-This is a blog about various things I am interested in, specifically related to Bytestone which is long term digital storage of information
+This is a blog about various things I am interested in, specifically related to Bytestone which is long term digital storage of information.

 ## hugo theme